 Explain any marked categories in h:

+All future fact sheets will be translated into Spanish.

 Part 5.
 The site contact list must include, at a minimum, the individuals, groups, and organizations identified in Part 2. of the Citizen Participation Plan under ‘Site Contact List’.
 Are other individuals, groups, organizations, and units of government affected by, or interested in, the site, or its remedial program?
 (Mark and identify all that apply, then adjust the site contact list as appropriate.)